CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: The CLUBB standalone single-column model

 \section{The CLUBB standalone single-column model}

 A checkout of CLUBB-SILHS includes its own self-contained single-column model (SCM) that is independent of CAM, E3SM, or any other host model.
 We call this SCM ``CLUBB-SCM" or ``CLUBB standalone."
 It is called a "standalone" model because it runs separately from CAM and E3SM.
-However, it contains more than a parcel model of the "core" of CLUBB; it also includes its own vertical grid, microphysics, and radiation scheme taken from codes other than CAM and E3SM.
+However, it contains more than a parcel model of the ``core" of CLUBB; it also includes its own vertical grid, microphysics, and radiation scheme taken from codes other than CAM and E3SM.

-CLUBB standalone can be compiled and run by following the instructions in the README file that is located in the top-level directory of a CLUBB-SILHS checkout.
-CLUBB standalone is tested regularly to ensure that it compiles using a free compiler (gfortran) and two popular commercial compilers (PGI and Intel).
+CLUBB-SCM can be compiled and run by following the instructions in the \href{https://github.com/larson-group/clubb_release/blob/master/README}{README} file that is located in the top-level directory of a CLUBB-SILHS checkout.
+CLUBB-SCM is tested regularly to ensure that it compiles using a free compiler (gfortran) and two popular commercial compilers (PGI/Nvidia and Intel).

-Included with a checkout of CLUBB-SILHS is a MATLAB script (``plotgen") that creates standard plots of output.
-It is located in \texttt{postprocessing/plotgen}.
-CLUBB standalone also includes a number of unit tests related to SILHS and the analytic integration of microphysics.
-If you change these parts of the code, it may be useful to run the unit tests in order to check for regression bugs.
-The driver script for the tests is \texttt{run\_scripts/run\_G\_unit\_tests.bash}.
+Included with a checkout of CLUBB-SILHS is a python script (\href{https://github.com/larson-group/clubb_release/tree/085f7215ca3e99bd2e5521f74b5750d68c9069e1/postprocessing/pyplotgen}{``pyplotgen"}) that creates standard plots of output.
+CLUBB-SCM also includes a number of unit tests related to CLUBB, SILHS, and the analytic integration of microphysics.
+If you change the code, it may be useful to run the unit tests in order to check for regression bugs.
+The driver script for the tests is \href{https://github.com/larson-group/clubb_release/blob/085f7215ca3e99bd2e5521f74b5750d68c9069e1/run_scripts/run_G_unit_tests.bash}{run\_scripts/run\_G\_unit\_tests.bash}.

-A checkout of CLUBB-SILHS comes with a number of pre-configured \href{https://www.larson-group.com/internal/nightly/clubb_browser/html_code/src/clubb_driver.F90.html#PRESCRIBE_FORCINGS} {benchmark boundary-layer cases}.
+A checkout of CLUBB-SILHS comes with a number of pre-configured \href{https://github.com/larson-group/clubb_release/tree/085f7215ca3e99bd2e5521f74b5750d68c9069e1/input/case_setups} {benchmark boundary-layer cases}.
 The suite of cases includes ones that simulate shallow cumulus, marine stratocumulus, mixed-phase Arctic stratus, a clear convective boundary layer, and stable boundary layers.
 Each of these cases runs in a few minutes or less.
 Running these cases can help verify that a user's download and compilation were successful.
 Results can be compared with previous results in the literature.
 The cases also provide useful code examples for setting up new cases.
 But in addition to their usefulness for mundane testing and debugging, the cases are realistic enough that they can be used to address scientific questions of practical interest.